yoloium/rs3-launcher/README.md

 # Runescape 3 NXT launcher (linux)

-This project is a minimalistic launcher for Runescsape 3 (NXT).
+This project is a minimalistic launcher for Runescape 3 (NXT).
 It uses a (portable, /bin/sh) shell script to download the game config, update files and then run the game.
 This project has been tested on Debian and Void GNU/Linux.